Why Every Developer Should Try Competitive Programming

 1. It Rewires How You Think About Problems

-Competitive programming trains you to approach problems systematically:
+Competitive programming trains you to approach problems systematically using a cadence like this.

 This framework applies to everything from debugging production issues to designing new features.

-When you're racing against a clock (and other competitors), you learn to:
+When you are racing against a clock (and other competitors), you learn to lean on skills like these.

 These speed improvements compound over your career.
 What used to take you an hour might take 20 minutes.